Thermodynamics of the Gravity from Entropy theory: Introduction

+It is generally believed that the early universe corresponds to a state of small entropy and that the universe evolves toward a high entropy configuration.
+However we still miss a consensus on the theory that is able to quantify the geometric degrees of freedom reconciling this picture with gravity on a solid statistical mechanics basis.

-The Gravity from Entropy (GfE) theory \cite{bianconi2025gravity,bianconi2025quantum} posits that gravity is fundamentally a statistical mechanics theory capturing the information encoded in the geometric degrees of freedom of spacetime.
-This work develops the thermodynamics of the GfE theory for isotropic spacetimes and applies this thermodynamic framework to Friedmann universes.
+The recently proposed Gravity from Entropy (GfE) theory \cite{bianconi2025gravity,bianconi2025quantum,bianconi2025beyond} posits that gravity is fundamentally a statistical mechanics theory capturing the information encoded in the interplay between the geometric degrees of freedom of spacetime and the matter fields.
+The present work develops the thermodynamics of the GfE theory for homogeneous and isotropic spacetimes and sheds new light on the relation between cosmology and thermodynamics.
+Specifically here it is shown that while the total entropy of the universe increases with time in the GfE theory, the entropy per unit volume decreases. {These results frame both GfE cosmologies and general relativity recovered in the low energy, small curvature limit of the theory, within a thermodynamic perspective, reconciling local order and complexity with the global growth of entropy in the universe.}